Joseph Bitangcol: Back to ABS-CBN

 In 2009, he returned to his home-grown network ABS-CBN and first appeared in May Bukas Pa following the fantasy series Agimat: Ang Mga Alamat ni Ramon Revilla: Tiagong Akyat co-star Gerald Anderson.
 He recently guested in Eat Bulaga!, a noontime show aired on GMA Network.
 He also voiced Prince Zardoz in the redubbed version of Voltes 5, known as Voltes 5: Evolution.

 Personal life

-Actor Joseph Bitangcol tied the knot with his non-showbiz girlfriend Franchesca Tonson at Sweet Harmony Gardens, Taytay, Rizal on July 30, 2016.
+He tied the knot with his non-showbiz girlfriend Franchesca Tonson at Sweet Harmony Gardens, Taytay, Rizal on July 30, 2016.
 The two have been in a relationship since December 13, 2014.
 Since then, Joseph and Franchesca have been open about their love for each other on their respective Instagram accounts.
 Franchesca is currently a nursing student in University of The Philippines.